The UK has moved to sulphur-free road fuels (sulphur content not exceeding 10 parts per million or 0.001% by weight).

 Primarily, these fuels are being introduced to improve air quality.

-Although the EU Directive required that sulphur-free fuels (10ppm or less) be made available on a 'balanced geographic basis' starting in 2005, UKPIA member companies had already invested at refineries to produce these new cleaner fuels, in response to Government announcements that early introduction was to be encouraged through a duty differential.
+Although Directive 98/70/EC required that sulphur-free fuels (10ppm or less) be made available on a 'balanced geographic basis' starting in 2005, UKPIA member companies had already invested at refineries to produce these new cleaner fuels, in response to Government announcements that early introduction was to be encouraged through a duty differential.
 However, this approach was shelved in 2004/05 as a consequence of continuing high oil prices.
-The Department for Transport published in early 2007 regulations setting out the timetable for introduction of sulphur-free fuels to meet the deadline of January 2009, contained in the EU Directive.
+In early 2007, the Department for Transport published regulations setting out a timetable for the introduction of sulphur-free fuels to meet the deadline of January 2009, contained in the EU directive.

 The virtual removal of sulphur should improve the efficiency and prolong the life of exhaust catalysts.

-Additionally, sulphur-free petrol is "enabling technology" in that it optimises the efficiency of new direct injection petrol engines that improve fuel efficiency and reduce emissions of carbon dioxide when combined with de-NOx exhaust catalysts.
+Additionally, sulphur-free petrol is ‘enabling technology’ in that it optimises the efficiency of new direct injection petrol engines that improve fuel efficiency and reduce emissions of carbon dioxide when combined with de-NOx

 Fuels for Non Road Mobile machinery (NRMM)

 has introduced a requirement for all gas oil for use in NRMM to be virtually sulphur-free (sulphur content not exceeding 10 parts per million).
 In the UK, the directive was transposed such that NRMM fuel met this requirement by 1st

 January 2011.
 Under EU derogation, fuel for rail locomotives met the sulphur free requirement from 1st